honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/packaging-plugins.rst

 Plugin Presentation
 -------------------
 When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the Cask Hydrator Studio.
-Each property of a plugin is represented, by default, as a textbox in the user interface.
-By including an appropriate plugin widget JSON file, you can customize that presentation.
+Each property of a plugin is represented by default as a textbox in the user interface.
+By including an appropriate plugin widget JSON file, you can customize that presentation to use a different interface, if desired.

 .. _cask-hydrator-creating-custom-plugins-widget-json: